 And then in this recipe, I take all the familiar margarita ingredients – tequila, orange liqueur, a sweetener, and fresh lime juice – and add homemade rhubarb syrup, some freshly squeezed orange juice, and chilled club soda.
 It’s delightful!

 But the best part?

 I wrote this recipe to accommodate making four cocktails.
 It’s been evident to me how people like having a big-batch cocktail recipe for easy entertaining.
-Two more big-batch margarita recipes for you: Prosecco Margaritas and my Margarita Recipe for One and for a Crowd.

 It should go without saying, but The Farmgirl Margarita deserves to be served in a mason jar.

 I like to use these wide mouth pint jars.
 They’re very durable, our everyday choice for drinking glasses.

 If you’re not a fan of tequila and want to try this beautiful syrup in a cocktail, I can also offer you my Rhubarb Mojitos, wonderful with rum and fresh mint.

 If you like this rhubarb margarita recipe, you might like:

 Like this cocktail recipe?
 Save it to Pinterest!

 - thin lime wedges, for salt rim on glasses and final garnish